anza-xyz/jetstreamer/README.md

 When `JETSTREAMER_CLICKHOUSE_MODE` is `auto` (the default), Jetstreamer inspects the DSN to decide whether to launch the bundled ClickHouse helper or connect to an external cluster.

-Set `JETSTREAMER_CLICKHOUSE_USER` / `JETSTREAMER_CLICKHOUSE_PASSWORD` to override any
-credentials embedded in `JETSTREAMER_CLICKHOUSE_DSN`.
-The CLI strips inline credentials from logs automatically, so you can safely supply secrets without leaking them during startup.

 ### Alternate Archive Mirrors

 Jetstreamer defaults to the public Old Faithful mirror (`https://files.old-faithful.net`), but